FormingWorlds/PROTEUS/docs/installation.md

 10. Setup interior evolution model (**SPIDER**)

     ```console
-    cd SPIDER
-    make clean
-    make -j
-    cd ..
+    ./tools/get_spider.sh
     ```

 11. Done! 🚀
     Any remaining dependencies will be downloaded when the model is first run.

 ## Optional modules